 NVIDIA GPU and driver support

-Wowza Streaming Engine 4.8.14 and later supports CUDA 11.
+With Wowza Streaming Engine release 4.8.14, we've upgraded CUDA support to CUDA 11 for NVIDIA GPU-accelerated live stream transcoding.
+For more information refer to the Wowza Streaming Engine 4.8.14 Release Notes.
+This upgrade supports using the latest NVIDIA drivers for transcoding at greater scale and speed.
 The NVIDIA microarchitecture of your hardware must support CUDA 11, and using NVIDIA driver version 460.00 or later is required.
 For information about CUDA-enabled hardware, see NVIDIA CUDA GPUs.

 Wowza Streaming Engine 4.8.13 and earlier support CUDA 10 and NVIDIA drivers 440.00 and earlier.
+If using older hardware, you can downgrade to 4.8.13 and run NVIDIA server driver 440 with CUDA 10.x.
 See Resolved: Wowza Streaming Engine does not support CUDA 11 (NVIDIA drivers 450.00 and later) for more information.

 NVIDIA Video Codec SDK Encoder accelerated encoding